iTwin/itwinjs-core/CONTRIBUTING.md

 ## Asking Questions

 Have a question?
-Rather than opening an issue, please ask away on [Stack Overflow](https://stackoverflow.com/tags/imodeljs) using the tag `imodeljs`.
+Rather than opening an issue, please ask away on [the Github discussions page](https://github.com/imodeljs/imodeljs/discussions).

 The community will be eager to assist you.
 Your well-worded question will serve as a resource to others searching for help.